 Your grades for the courses you take abroad are averaged together and converted to

-the SUNY Fredonia 4 point GPA system.
-The grade then appears on your transcript as
+the Fredonia 4 point GPA system.
+The grade then appears on your transcript as INED400,

-INED400, the course you applied for here at SUNY Fredonia.
-Be sure to get your courses
+the course you applied for here at Fredonia.
+Be sure to get your courses approved

-approved before you go by the departments and your advisor.
-If you are a non-Fredonia
+before you go by the departments and your advisor.
+If you are a non-Fredonia SUNY

-SUNY student, contact your Study Abroad advisor to discuss how credits transfer back
+student, contact your Study Abroad Advisor to discuss how credits transfer back into

 What kind of grades do I need to have to Study Abroad?